wp-plugins/wptouch/readme.txt

 = Version 1.9.14 =
 * Added ability to customize the footer copyright message
 * Added credit to Marcelo Marfil for his icons
-* Added official WordPress 3.0 compatibilty
+* Added official WordPress 3.0 compatibility
 * Fixed issue with account tab logic
 * Fixed issue with account tab login
 * Fixed issue with comments on pages only showing 1 comment or not allowing replies